 A digitized control tower not only leverages intelligent automation to reduce manual and human intervention, but also a best-in-class analytics solution to provide insights, interpretation, and anticipation of all corners of the global supply chain ecosystem.
 This provides real-time decision-making that keeps your supply chain delivering against the commitments you have made to your clients.

 With intelligent algorithms that support improved decision-making, autonomous bots can steer and execute automated activities, reading, understanding, and sensing of language-independent information and document flows across the supply chain.
 In addition, by implementing a blockchain that supports and secures the interaction of your supply chain ecosystem, this will push more ownership of supply chain data to its stakeholders, contributing to increase supply chain data quality and consistency.

 The good news is – a control tower concept that leverages only a part of this innovation will be able to contribute to cost control and provide a significant level of scalability for the growth to come.
 However, while digitalized supply chains have the potential to be entirely no-touch and fully autonomous, it is unlikely to happen within the next five years.

 Implementation of a technology-enabled control tower represents a paradigm shift in the way supply chain operations are carried out, and requires a transformation mindset to be successful and reap the rewards.

 Your new kettle arrived this morning.
-You sit back with a cup of tea and marvel at the way technology has revolutionized modern commerce.
+You sit back with a cup of tea and marvel at the way technology and analytics have revolutionized modern commerce.
+You also reflect about whether or not somebody actually touched your kettle order and its flow to become a shipment?
 Could implementing a control tower do the same for your supply chain?

 To learn more about how Capgemini’s Digital Supply Chain Practice can implement a centralized control tower that delivers enhanced supply chain visibility, analytics, and execution across your products and geographies, contact: firstname.lastname@example.org